cksystemsteaching/selfie/README.md

 At this point we have seen all RISC-U instructions but one.
 I would not say we kept the best but definitely the strangest instruction for last.
 It is the `ecall` instruction where `ecall` stands for *environment call*.
 The first source of confusion is the name.
 An environment call is essentially what most people familiar with machine code would actually call a *system call*.
 We treat both terms as synonyms but for simplicity use the term system call from now on.

-Logically, a system call is like a procedure call implemented by a `jal` instruction.
+Logically, a system call is like a procedure call.
 It allows us to instruct the CPU to jump to some code, execute that code, and finally return when done.
-The only difference is that the code we call with `ecall` is not procedure code but system code or better operating system code.
+The  difference is that the code we `ecall` is not procedure code but system code or better operating system code.
 Thus calling it a system call makes sense.
 Calling it an environment call just emphasizes its extrovert purpose rather than its introvert function.
 The purpose of a system call is usually to interact with the (hardware) environment of the machine such as an I/O device or the (software) environment of the caller such as the code of another application running on the same machine.

 Another source of confusion with the `ecall` instruction is that it does not have any parameters which identify registers or represent immediate values.
 The binary encoding of an `ecall` instruction is simply `0x00000073`.
-In fact, it is encoded in the I-Format with the `rd` and `rs1` placeholders set to register `zero` and the immediate value set to value `0`.
+In fact, it is encoded in the I-Format with everything but the opcode set to `0`.
 So, how do we even specify which code we would like to call?
-There is no memory address here anywhere.
+There is apparently no memory address anywhere.

 Here is how this works and keep in mind that the CPU can only execute one instruction after another.
 There is no waiting or doing something else.
 When the CPU executes an `ecall` instruction it saves at least part of the machine state, in particular the value of the `pc`, similar to a `jal` instruction, and then sets the value of the `pc` to some fixed address specified by the RISC-V standard.
 Thus the code at that address is executed next.
 That code is called *system call handler* because it is supposed to handle, well, system calls.

 Now, here is the interesting part.
 The system call handler checks the integer value of register `a7` to find out which system call we would actually like to invoke, and then invokes, on our behalf, the code that implements that system call.
 In other words, a system call is identified by an integer value, not an address.
 The mapping from value to address is done by the system call handler.
 The idea is that the system call handler is privileged code beyond our control that is part of the operating system.
+The *system call number* in `a7` simply allows us to identify system calls without even knowing where in memory the code is that implements them.
 The computing chapter has more on that.

-Relevant for us here is that system calls are logically like procedure calls...except for id and parameters...

-Selfie implements five system calls...
+Relevant for us here is that system calls are logically like procedure calls, possibly with actual parameters and return value, but in particular with a specific purpose that often requires special hardware support.
+Selfie implements five system calls which we mention below.
+Similar to a procedure call, the return value of a system call is stored in register `a0`.
+However, actual parameters of a system call are not pushed onto the stack but stored in registers `a0` to `a3`.
+In other words, there cannot be more than four actual parameters.
+Here is a summary of the *system call convention* or *application binary interface* that is a subset of the RISC-V standard and used in selfie:

+`ecall`: system call number is in `a7`, actual parameters are in `a0-a3`, return value is in `a0`.

 ...

-`ecall`: system call number is in `a7`, parameters are in `a0-a3`, return value is in `a0`.

 ```
 0x50(~1): 0xFF810113: addi sp,sp,-8    // main returns here